Neuro-Logical/speech/SLT_2022/README.md

-# A Multi-modal Array of Interpretable Features to Evaluate Language and Speech Patterns in Different Neurological Disorders
+# "A Multi-modal Array of Interpretable Features to Evaluate Language and Speech Patterns in Different Neurological Disorders" (2023)

 ## Research Aim
 In this project, we analyzed cognitive, linguistic, and acoustic patterns from the speech of different individuals with varying neurological disorders.